kyungjae-lee/website/notes/cpp-programming/lambda-expressions.md

   This allows the lambda expression to accommodate different types of arguments, making it more flexible and enabling it to work like a generic function.
 (The `auto` keyword is the key!)

+  Note: `auto` is not an actual type.
+It's an instruction telling the compiler to deduce the actual type.

   ```cpp
   int num1{10};
   float num2 {20.5};